ogbiyoyosky/gains/README.md

-# Darkvadar API
+# GAINS API
 This application allows you to register, login and get film data and also comment on film data.

 # STEPS TO RUN APP
 ### Step 1: Start up the containers
-RUN `docker-compose up -d on the root directory of the project`
+RUN `docker-compose up -d `

+RUN `docker container exec -it gain-task-api npm run typeorm:run`